 Student Vaccination Requirement

-All students taking in person classes are required to receive the COVID-19 vaccine by 8/24/21.
+All students taking in person classes are required to be fully vaccinated for fall 2021 and have the booster for spring 2022.

 Vaccines are crucial to having a safe, healthy environment at USF and in our broader community.
 We encourage you to get a vaccine as soon as you are able to do so.
 As a reminder, all students should:

-- Schedule their first vaccination appointment as soon as possible.
+- Schedule their vaccine, including booster, as soon as possible.

 - Protect and duplicate vaccine documentation cards.